fabriziosalmi/proxmox-lxc-autoscale/README.md

 - 🐳 Docker supported

 > [!NOTE]
-> If You need to autoscale Virtual Machines on Proxmox You will like [this project](https://github.com/fabriziosalmi/proxmox-vm-autoscale).
+> If You need to autoscale Virtual Machines resources on Proxmox You will like [this project](https://github.com/fabriziosalmi/proxmox-vm-autoscale).

 ## Quick Start